tmr08c/tmr08c.github.io/content/blog/2021/05/intro-to-postgres-explain/index.md

 Through our understanding of the `cost` attribute, we have been able to piece together an understanding for one of the fundamental aspects of a query plan's layout - that it represents a tree-like structure where the leaf nodes (the most nested elements) are run first.

 You may be wondering about the `Filter` line.
-Note that it isn't prefixed with `->`; this means that it isn't a separate step in our plan, rather it is a part of our scan on the `users` table.
+Note that it isn't prefixed with an `->`; this means that it isn't a separate step in our plan.
+Instead, it is a part of our scan on the `users` table.
 This means that `Seq Scan on users` is still our most nested step.

 #### How Much?

-So far, we have covered what the two types of cost represent but not what the values are.
-While we've talked about the `cost` as a sort of time-like measurement, it isn't a representation of time.
+So far, we have covered what the two types of cost represent but not what the values represent.
+While we've talked about the `cost` as a sort of time-like measurement, it is not a representation of time.
 The unit used for `cost` is configurable but defaults to representing sequential page fetches.
 However, the units are arbitrary; what matters is the _relative_ costs.
 From the [postgreSQL documentation](https://www.postgresql.org/docs/current/runtime-config-query.html#RUNTIME-CONFIG-QUERY-CONSTANTS)

 > The cost variables described in this section are measured on an arbitrary
 > scale.
 Only their relative values matter, hence scaling them all up or down by